-- The Shady Grove Sector Plan, adopted by Montgomery County in 2006, calls for dense residential, multi-use development centered around the current Shady Grove metro stop, as well as a new transportation hub with a train stop. - The InterCounty Connector (ICC) with a major interchange neighboring Washington Grove, recommended by the Montgomery County Council and approved by the State of Maryland, is under construction. - The City of Gaithersburg has approved plans for major new development in Old Town Gaithersburg. - The land adjacent to Ridge Road that is currently open fields is slated for development within the life of this master plan time period.
+- The Shady Grove Sector Plan, adopted by Montgomery County in 2006, calls for dense residential, multi-use development centered around the current Shady Grove metro stop, as well as a new transportation hub with a train stop rapid bus stop. - The InterCounty Connector (ICC) with a major interchange neighboring Washington Grove, recommended by the Montgomery County Council and approved by the State of Maryland, is under construction has been completed. - The City of Gaithersburg has approved plans for undertaken major new development in Old Town Gaithersburg.